 I developed a name and a message and just started being myself on camera while playing games with friends.
 I felt more comfortable this time and spoke freely.
 More followers started trickling in, and I had a small group of about 30 until real life obligations tore me from the screen.

-Another move and a job change later, I found the time (thanks, mandatory quarantine!) to pursue streaming again for fun but with more bells and whistles.
+Another move and a job change later, I found the time to pursue streaming again for fun but with more bells and whistles.
 With some of my unemployment money due to losing work from the pandemic, I invested in a higher quality webcam, green screen, and microphone.

-Random folks would come chat on my stream and start talking about my body in a provocative way despite how clearly uncomfortable it made me.
-It was easy at first to silence and ban them, but it got really annoying after a sustainable few months and growing my following to 115.
+Unfortunately, during my fitness streams, folks would start talking about my body in a provocative way despite how clearly uncomfortable it made me.
+It was easy at first to silence and ban them, but it got really annoying after a sustainable few months and growing my following.

-The harassment, coupled with finding the consistent routine of streaming twice daily too limiting, led me to leaving streaming again.
-This time I was grateful to learn that despite trying three different times, streaming just wasn’t for me right now.
+The continued verbal harassment, coupled with finding the consistent routine of streaming twice daily too limiting, led me to leaving streaming again.
+This time I was grateful to accept that despite trying three different times, streaming just wasn’t in the cards for me at this time.

 With the help of everyone working tirelessly to bring equity to the gaming community, I hope that future female streamers won’t feel the need to look a certain way for the camera and instead feel inclined to present themselves as they are.